kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/deploy_kmod.md

 - that match the `Module`'s `.spec.selector`;
 - on which the kernel module is loaded.

+There is also support for running an init-container as part of the device-plugin by setting `.spec.devicePlugin.initContainer`.

+For example, for some devices, a successful load of the kernel module into the kernel might not constitute the indication of successful loading.
+For those devices, the indication is the appearance of the device file under /dev filesystem.
+For those cases, using an init-container looping over files verification instead of adding that verification to the device-plugin image is preferable for debuggability and code re-usage reasons.

 ## `Module` CRD

 The `Module` Custom Resource Definition represents a kernel module that should be loaded on all or select nodes in the